w3c/wai-conformance-model-test/site/src/content/exhibits/toys-games/porcelain-doll.md

 imageDescription: A porcelain ballerina
 image: "@/assets/images/exhibits/toys-games/viktor-forgacs-gRujUd2CtTk-unsplash.jpg"
 imagePosition: 20%

+level of education: "primary education"
 ---

+Welcome to the Broken Porcelain Doll exhibit!

 The poor, delicate ballerina.
 She was once a beautiful, exquisite figure, a masterpiece of porcelain craftsmanship.
 Her slender neck and arms were adorned with intricate details, her skirt flowing out like a cloud of silk.
 But now, she sits broken on the dusty shelf, a tragic reminder of the fragility of life.